 The miracle that tiny creatures in the ocean are part of my life that I depend on – how grateful do I feel to the phytoplankton – gratitude is a big key – what does it feel like when you feel grateful to the plankton and the bees – how does it change how your heart responds to them – do they seem even more precious – heartfelt precious – these tiny creatures support my life.

-Have a feeling of our whole culture – Europe America New Zealand Africa Asia – all pulling together to support the plankton and the bees – don’t get into what laws we might have to change or how we might do it – just the feel – what would it be like for us to cooperate – so we could feel our governments cooperating too – we could support what they did – they’re supporting us – we’re all supporting the phytoplankton – what’s the spirit of that?
+Have a feeling of our whole culture – Europe America New Zealand Africa Asia – all pulling together to support the plankton and the bees – don’t get into thinking about what laws we might have to change or how we might do it – just the feel – what would it be like for us to cooperate – and feel our governments cooperating too – we could support what they did – they’re supporting us – we’re all supporting the phytoplankton – what’s the spirit of that?

-How exciting would it be to have the government producing a law that helps this – that we could all implement instead of the anger and frustration that arises on both sides at the moment – anger is so divisive – imagine the excitement if we ll could pull together.
+how exciting would it be to have the government producing a law that helps this – that we could all implement instead of the anger and frustration that arises on both sides at the moment – anger is so divisive – imagine the excitement if we all could pull together.

 Imagine – you don’t have to have images – what would it be like to live in a culture which saw happiness was not to do with money – people’s priorities were to support life – each others’ life – the life of nature – what would it feel like to live in a world like that – what does it do to you to imagine this – do you feel excited – hopeful – enspirited – or what – what’s the physical feeling – does it raise your energy – inspire you?